sindresorhus/p-queue/readme.md

 Priority of operation.
 Operations with greater priority will be scheduled first.

+##### id

+Type `string`

+Unique identifier for the promise function, used to update its priority before execution.
+If not specified, it is auto-assigned as an incrementing bigint starting from 1n.

 ##### signal

 [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) for cancellation of the operation.
 When aborted, it will be removed from the queue and the `queue.add()` call will reject with an [error](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal/reason).
 If the operation is already running, the signal will need to be handled by the operation itself.